-SCREEN: Configure Analysis is being clicked on the Main Menu, then Explorative Factor Analysis is being selected and Confirm is being clicked.
+SCREEN: Compute button is being clicked when the message “Confirmatory Factor Analysis Ready” appears.

-In the Exploratory Factor Analysis Configuration Menu, choose the items identified as having an inverse relationship to the principal component and move them to the excluded variables box [1].

-SCREEN: The items with an inverse relationship to the PCA is being selected and moved into the excluded variables box.

-Now, check the Pearson Correlation Matrix and Parallel Analysis options, set Number of Factors/Components (Factors-or-components) to 1, and select Robust Factor Analysis [1].
-Click Confirm to return to the main menu and then click Compute to generate the results [2].

-SCREEN: Tick Pearson Correlation Matrix and Parallel Analysis, set components to 1, select Robust Factor Analysis.

-SCREEN: Click Confirm, then Compute, and display the RULS results.
+Identify items for removal that have a Measure of Sampling Adequacy (MSA) below 0.49 [1].
+To do this, review the results obtained from the RULS Exploratory Factor Analysis with statistical software package 2, specifically the Item Location and Item Adequacy Indices. and exclude them from the reduced, optimized single-factor version of QaSLu [2].

+SCREEN: The items for removal are being identified and flagged from the Item Adequacy of the Pearson Correlation Matrix Pool for the optimized questionnaire.

-Review the adequacy of the psychometric properties of the QaSLu-27 relative to QaSLu-45 [1].
-Create a new variable by selecting the Transform Menu and pressing Compute Variable [2].
+Create a new variable in statistical software package 1 without the eliminated items by selecting the Transform Menu and pressing Compute Variable [1].
+Name the new variable as SUM27 (Sum-twenty-seven), then select the Sum function and complete the Numeric Expression with the optimized item list [2].
+Click OK to generate the new variable SUM27 [3].

-SCREEN: key indices for QaSLu-45 and QaSLu-27 are being compared side by side.

 SCREEN: Navigate to Transform > Compute Variable.

-Name the new variable as SUM27 (Sum-twenty-seven) then select the Sum function and complete the Numeric Expression with the optimized item list [1].
-Click OK to generate the new variable SUM27 [2].

-SCREEN: The new variable is being named SUM27, then SUM function is clicked and the Numeric Expression is being completed.

-SCREEN: OK is being pressed.
+SCREEN: The new variable is being named SUM27, then SUM function is clicked, and the Numeric Expression is being completed.
+Then, OK is being pressed .

 Calculate percentiles for SUM27 by selecting Analyze followed by Descriptive Statistics and Frequencies [1].
 Move SUM27 into Variable(s) (variables) box then click on the Statistics icon [2].
 Select Percentile(s) (percentiles), and add 1, 5, 15, 25, 35, 45, 55, 65, 75, 85, 95, and 99 [3].
 Click on Continue, then OK to generate percentiles [4].

 SCREEN: Analyze > Descriptive Statistics > Frequencies is being clicked.